ahuang11/ahhsumtips/README.md

 from_multi_index_df_to_pivoted - convert a multi-index dataframe to a pivoted dataframe; useful for creating heatmaps

 filter_df_cols_by_pattern_regex - subselect dataframe columns by pattern regex (similar column names or wildcard)

+using_pandas_datetimeindex - using pd.DatetimeIndex to quickly resample, group, or locate data